aaeekaayyyyyy/swaad/README.md

 3. **Menu Processing:**
    - Text input: Uses regex and heuristics to extract dish names
-   - Image input: Uses OCR (EasyOCR or Tesseract) to extract text, then processes as text
+   - Image input: Uses Google Gemini API to intelligently extract only dish names (no prices, descriptions, or metadata)

 4. **Recipe Matching:**
    - Uses fuzzy string matching to find recipes by name